SaaS apps do not fail because a server explodes. They fail because the stack has become too complex to debug and maintain.

 - Files on local disk

 I oversize the machine on purpose.
 Extra RAM gives room for spikes, leaks and debugging without panic.
-It also stops premature optimization work that does not matter yet.
+It also stops premature optimisation work that does not matter yet.

-A boring server with too much headroom beats a clever setup with no margin.
+A server with too much headroom beats a clever setup with no margin.

 Most of the time, I need a database, a key-value store and a queue.
 Turns out, Postgres can already do all of this and so much more.